root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 %}
 </center>

-A question about debugging ROOT scripts now and then arises in the ROOT community.
-I believe, many ROOT users experienced this unpleasant feeling when your ROOT script crashes with a SEGFAULT without leaving no stack trace in the output whatsoever.
-CERN ROOT is a framework and it does not provide an out-of-the-box solution for debugging ROOT scripts.
-Therefore, a programmer may spend quite a time trying to find that piece of code that leads to a crash.
-Without proper development tools, we are forced to use `cout`s and `TObject::Print()` methods.
+CERN ROOT is a rather complex object-oriented framework.
+It is written in C++, a language with complete manual control over the memory.
+Therefore, execution of your your ROOT script may sometimes lead to a crash providing minimal information in the stack trace.
+CERN ROOT is just a framework and it does not provide any out-of-the-box solutions for debugging ROOT scripts.
+Hence, a question about debugging ROOT scripts now and then arises in the ROOT community.

 In this blog post, I will share my experience with debugging CERN ROOT scripts and ROOT-based programs.
 We will utilize Eclipse CDT (C/C++ Development Tooling) Integrated Desktop Environment (IDE), a free software.
 Eclipse coupled with the GNU Debugger (GDB) provides enhanced code development infrastructure that includes code highlighting, easy navigation between C++ sources and headers, debugging your script as well as ROOT source code, and many more.